-In the process of developing the blends, the duo also identified parcels whose strong identities leant themselves to bottling on their own.
+In the process of developing the blends, the team also identified parcels whose strong identities leant themselves to bottling on their own.
 Each of the three single-parcel wines is made much like the Navaherreros Tinto—with a minimum of makeup—so the parcel’s personality can shine.

 Carril del Rey comes from a 40- to 80-year-old parcel of south-facing vines and expresses itself like a more powerful version of Navaherreros.